NethServer/nethsecurity-docs/dns_dhcp.rst

 ==========

 NethSecurity can provide DNS and DHCP services to every local network.
-The menu is divided in 5 tabs:
+This section is divided in 5 tabs:

 * DHCP
 * Static leases